Daemanic/ST4015CMD/README.md

 ---

 ## [?]
 Project Overview
 This repository contains all normalization process and SQL implementation for a college club membership system.
-This project demonstrates the transition from a 'Flat-File' data structure to a fully optimized **Third Normal Form 3NF** relational database.
+This project demonstrates the transition from a ``Flat-File`` data structure to a fully optimized **Third Normal Form 3NF** relational database.

 ---